yerimoh-23/MachineLearning-StartingSalaryPredictionModel/README.md

 Results:
 - Test MSE ≈ 22.8M
 - Test R² ≈ 0.59

+Optimal depth: 4 (based on MSE and R²)

 **Interpretation**:
 Although the tree model captures non-linear splits, it did not outperform linear approaches.
 This suggests that early career salary is primarily explained by relatively stable structural relationships rather than complex non-linear interactions.